List of DIC programs

 This is a list of programs produced and/or acquired by DIC Entertainment.
 Much of DIC's catalogue is currently owned by WildBrain, the successor in interest to Cookie Jar Group (which acquired DIC in 2008).

 In 1990, DIC signed an international distribution deal with the Italian studio Silvio Berlusconi Communications, covering five or six series.
-In 2006, DIC reclaimed the international distribution rights to 20 of its series from The Walt Disney Company, the successor in interest to Créativité et Développement.
+In 2006, DIC reclaimed the international distribution rights to 20 of its series from The Walt Disney Company.